 Have you been separated from the military service with a general or under other than honorable conditions discharge?
 Was the process unfair?
 Did your commander not consider your whole record of service?
-Where you given a urinalysis that was done incorrectly?
+Were you given a urinalysis that was done incorrectly?
 Are you a combat veteran?
 Have been diagnosed as PTSD?
 Do you think you have PTSD?
 Did other Marines, Soldiers, Sailors, Airmen, or Coast Guardsmen get better outcomes than you did for doing the same thing?
 Are you involved in an Article 32 investigation?
 Were you pressured to waive your rights to a military discharge board where you could have explained what really happened?
 Did you ask your commander to change the board decision and he didn’t even read your request?
 If any of this happened to you, YOU HAVE RIGHTS.
 At Williams Stone Carpenter Buczek, PC, we have attorneys with the military experience you need to SET THE RECORD STRAIGHT.

 Civil Litigation Attorney: Represented the Department of the Navy in federal courts nationwide, in cases involving constitutional torts, civil rights.
 Administrative Law, federal benefits, FOIA and Privacy Act appeals.

-Deputy Circuit Judge: Presided over Criminal felony and misdemeanor bench and jury trials in Okinawa, Japan and Iwakuni, Japan.
+Deputy Circuit Judge: Presided over Criminal felony and misdemeanor bench and jury trials in Okinawa, Japan, and Iwakuni, Japan.

-Senior Appellate Defense Attorney: Drafted appellate Pleadings in hundreds of criminal appeals and presented oral arguments before the Navy and Marine Corps court of Criminal Appeals, Court of Appeals for the Armed Forces, and the Navy Clemency and Parole Board.
+Senior Appellate Defense Attorney: Drafted appellate Pleadings in hundreds of criminal appeals and presented oral arguments before the Navy and Marine Corps Court of Criminal Appeals, Court of Appeals for the Armed Forces, and the Navy Clemency and Parole Board.

 Commanding Officer: Commanded a company of over two hundred Marine Corps officer candidates.
 Planned and executed training events.
 Enforced discipline and maintained academic Standards.

-In-House Counsel, Manpower and Reserve Affairs: Provided Counsel and advice to the Marine Corps' human resource leaders and policy officers on diversity, employment contracts, compensation, retention, and military administrative law; Advised the Commanding General Overseeing Marine Corps operations originating on the West Cost, Provided legal advice on environmental property, tort, international, and criminal law matters.
+In-House Counsel, Manpower and Reserve Affairs: Provided Counsel and advice to the Marine Corps' human resource leaders and policy officers on diversity, employment contracts, compensation, retention, and military administrative law; Advised the Commanding General Overseeing Marine Corps operations originating on the West Coast, Provided legal advice on environmental property, tort, international, and criminal law matters.
 Conducted criminal investigations.

 Senior Defense Counsel: Represented hundreds of Marines accused of serious felonies and misdemeanors at trial.